 The tech stack you will need

+When developing real estate websites similar to Zillow, you cannot ignore the tech stack.
 Creating a real estate listings website from scratch is not simple.
 To manage large amounts of data, you will need a robust backend.
 We recommend the following tech stack for building a real estate marketplace like Zillow:

 - Developmental Language: Java and Python